UrbanLinks/Holistic-WDS-Risk/README.md

   This directory contains:
   -  [POF & Risk.ipynb](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/5412604b096ac3065b68e2c901519215a51dd35d/Probability%20Of%20Failure%20(POF)%20%26%20Risk/POF%20%26%20Risk.ipynb): This code makes the POF based on the Weibull distribution and Risk framework.
-  -  [SVCI-Aggr.csv](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/5412604b096ac3065b68e2c901519215a51dd35d/Probability%20Of%20Failure%20(POF)%20%26%20Risk/SVCI-Aggr.csv): This is the output file of the COF code, which contains the information on pipes, SVI, EVI, ECI, and COF for calculating the POF and Risk.
+  -  [SVCI-Aggr.csv](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/5412604b096ac3065b68e2c901519215a51dd35d/Probability%20Of%20Failure%20(POF)%20%26%20Risk/SVCI-Aggr.csv): This is the output file of the COF(SVCI) code, which contains the information on pipes, SVI, EVI, ECI, and COF for calculating the POF and Risk.
   -  [Risk-120M.geojson](https://github.com/UrbanLinks/Holistic-WDS-Risk/blob/5412604b096ac3065b68e2c901519215a51dd35d/Probability%20Of%20Failure%20(POF)%20%26%20Risk/Risk-120M.geojson): This geojson file generates the ECI and Risk maps for pipes using the "SVCI" and "Risk" features available in the file.
 QGIS creates this file.
 # Requirements